matroderick/tariff-interoperability/README.md

 As we move into solution development, we will be seeking your input and review across a number of documents.
 Providing feedback through the [**GitHub discussion**](https://github.com/Retail-Energy-Code/tariff-interoperability/discussions/) feature will be open, transparent and will allow for other interested stakeholders to interact with your feedback and stimulate helpful discussion.

 - For the TDS: Thanks for the feedback we received through the structure Excel spreadsheet.
-You can view this feedback here: [TDS Feedback](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fraw.githubusercontent.com%2FRetail-Energy-Code%2Ftariff-interoperability%2Frefs%2Fheads%2Fmain%2Ffeedback%2FFeedback%2520on%2520Tariff%2520Data%2520Specification%2520(TDS).xlsx&wdOrigin=BROWSELINK).
+You can view this feedback here: [TDS Feedback](https://github.com/Retail-Energy-Code/tariff-interoperability/blob/main/feedback/Feedback%20on%20Tariff%20Data%20Standard.xlsx).

-- For the API spec: Please provide direct comments or documents.
+- For the API spec: This feedback can be viewed here: [API Spec Feedback](https://github.com/Retail-Energy-Code/tariff-interoperability/blob/main/feedback/Tariff%20Interoperability_API%20Specification%20Central%20Feedback.xlsx).

 All feedback will be:
 - Reviewed and anonymised